reegodev/confidante/README.md

 {
   "adapter": "<adapter name>",
   "vault": "<vault name>",
-  "filePath": "<file path of your environment, ie: .env>", "entryName": "<name of the entry in the password manager>" }
+  "filePath": "<file path of your environment, eg: .env>", "entryName": "<name of the entry in the password manager>" }
 ```